-Being so young, Danielle was suspected to have appendicitis and was sent straight on to A+E. It was a routine blood test that flagged something more serious could be at bay.
-It took months of visits back and forth to the hospital until she was finally diagnosed with stage 3 ovarian cancer.
+Being so young, Danielle was suspected to have appendicitis and was sent straight on to A+E. It was a routine blood test that flagged something more serious could be at play.
+It took months of visits back and forth to the hospital until she was finally diagnosed with stage three ovarian cancer.
 Danielle was told she had tumours on both of her ovaries which was worrying as she had been trying to start a family.

 Danielle, said: “My partner and I had been trying for a baby for a while now, so I think the biggest blow was hearing that the doctors couldn’t extract eggs from my ovaries as the tumours were too aggressive.
 I had a normal life and had just started a new job, then suddenly I had to quickly undergo extensive surgery in October 2015.
 When I woke up, I was told my ovaries and fallopian tubes had been removed but I still had my womb.

 All of a sudden I was 23 and going through the menopause.
 Luckily my boss was amazing and I was able to go back to work gradually.
 My partner was incredible and my rock, I don’t know how I could have got through it without him by my side."

 Danielle could think about her future again but thoughts of a family of her own were tough.